George P. Hartwick, III

 He was also elected as Pennsylvania’s representative to the National Association of Counties’ (NACo) County Leadership Institute as well as to serve on NACo’s executive board, representing Pennsylvania.
 He has testified frequently on human services funding, flooding, addiction, child abuse, prison reform, and other county issues before the Pennsylvania House and Senate.

-George was recently appointed by the state Supreme Court to serve on the Lawyers Fund for Client Security, where he helps compensate victims of unscrupulous attorneys and restore confidence in the legal profession.
+George was recently appointed by the state Supreme Court to serve as treasurer on the Lawyers Fund for Client Security, where he helps compensate victims of unscrupulous attorneys and restore confidence in the legal profession.

 The many marks of recognition he has earned include the “MLK, Jr. Dream Showcase – Dream Keeper Award” and the Pennsylvania Department of Community and Economic Development Governor’s Award for Local Government in 2017.
 He also won the CCAP President’s Award in 2016 and 2014, the Latino Hispanic American Community Center Award, the 2015 Greater Harrisburg NAACP Presidential Citation, and the 2014 Governor’s Award for Local Government Excellence.